serinko/serinko/README.md

 - 👋 Hi, I’m @serinko
 - 👀 I’m interested in learning Linux essentials and Python programming
-- 🌱 I’m currently learning from the Python Crash course book
+- 🌱 I’m currently learning from the Python crash course book.
 - 💞️ I’m looking to collaborate on projects empowering communities.
-- 📫 How to reach me...
+- 📫 You can reach me here.

 <!---
 serinko/serinko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.